Legaeldan/milestone-3/README.md

 ## Credits

 Inspiration for this project was found at [TheCocktailDB](https://www.thecocktaildb.com/), an open, crowd-sourced database and JSON API.
 I used this model as inspiration to emulate this system in MongoDB.
 I liked the concept initially, but wasn't happy with the design or overall layout.
 I hoped to improve on this with this project.

+Credit also to [Pretty Printed](https://www.youtube.com/channel/UC-QDfvrRIDB6F0bIO4I4HkQ) for their tutorial on the - [Flask Login System](https://github.com/PrettyPrinted/mongodb-user-login).

 ### Acknowledgements